 (Corners George Street and Hawkesbury Valley Way) Windsor.

 Judging & Presentation – 29 December 2013 @ 2pm

 Event – 29 December 2013 – 26 January 2014

 - Entry into sand sculpting competition area

-- Workshop with a professional International Sand Sculptor
+- Workshop with a Professional Sand Sculpture (beginner level)

 - Our giant Sand Pit

 - Lego Play Zone

 Concession – $11.00pp